qlever-dev/qlever-docs/docs/geosparql.md

 }
 ```

-## Server Configuration Options

-### `spatial-join-max-num-threads`
+## Runtime parameters

-Using the option `spatial-join-max-num-threads`, the number of threads for a spatial search operation (also GeoSPARQL `FILTER` on maximum distance or geometric relations) can be limited.
-Setting the option to `0` amounts to taking the number of CPU threads.
-The default value is `8`, since further threads seem to provide little additional performance gain.
+`spatial-join-max-num-threads`: the number of threads for a spatial search
+operation (also GeoSPARQL `FILTER` on maximum distance or geometric relations)
+can be limited.
+Setting the option to `0` amounts to taking the number of CPU

-### `spatial-join-prefilter-max-size`
+threads.
+The default value is `8`, since further threads seem to provide little
+additional performance gain.

-If the special `VOCABULARY_TYPE` for geometries is used (see [Geometry Preprocessing](#geometry-preprocessing)), the inputs from the larger side of a spatial search are automatically prefiltered based on the aggregated bounding box of the inputs from the smaller side.
-If the aggregated bounding box is very large, the cost for prefiltering can outweigh the savings.
-Thus prefiltering is disabled at a certain bounding box size.
+`spatial-join-prefilter-max-size`: If the special `VOCABULARY_TYPE` for
+geometries is used (see [Geometry Preprocessing](#geometry-preprocessing)), the
+inputs from the larger side of a spatial search are automatically prefiltered
+based on the aggregated bounding box of the inputs from the smaller side.
+If
+the aggregated bounding box is very large, the cost for prefiltering can
+outweigh the savings.
+Thus prefiltering is disabled at a certain bounding box
+size.
 This can be configured using `spatial-join-prefilter-max-size`.
+By
-By default the limit is `2500` square coordinates.
-To deactivate prefiltering completely, set this to `0`.
+default the limit is `2500` square coordinates.
+To deactivate prefiltering
+completely, set this to `0`.